ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 The next word is *walk*, but the model doesn't know that.
 How do we get it to guess?

 First, we need to represent words as numbers.
 This is so the neural network can understand and predict words.
 This is also known as **encoding**.
-One idea for doing this is by creating a **vocabulary** of all words that the model will understand, index all words into a vector (so *a* might be )
+One idea for doing this is by creating a **vocabulary** of all words that the model will understand, index all words into a vector (so *a* might be 0, *cat* might 1, etc.)